 During the early years of the Jamestown settlement, Pepsicuminah maintained good relations with the newcomers while other native groups proved less hospitable.
 As John Smith himself remarked, the weroance of the Quiyoughcohannocks was an “honest, proper, good, promise-keeping king,” who “did always at our greatest need supply us with victuals of all sorts, which he did notwithstanding the continual wars which we had in the rest of his country, and upon his deathbed charged his people that they should forever keep good quiet with the English”.

 In the wake of the great Native American Uprising of 1622 (see ahead), the English launched punitive expeditions against the Quiyoughcohannocks and those other groups that had participated in the attacks.
-Though they burned their villages and seized their crops, the English were not immediately successful in displacing the Indians from their traditional Southside territory.
+Though they burned their villages and seized their crops, the English were not immediately successful in displacing the Native Americans from their traditional Southside territory.
 But ultimately the flood of English settlers into the James River valley proved overwhelming to the native peoples, whose numbers were dwindling in the face of sporadic fighting and European disease, and by the 1630s, the Quiyoughcohannocks were gone.

 Although the main Quiyoughcohannock village was located nearly 10 miles away, much Late Woodland pottery has been found in the fields around Mount Pleasant.
 The main concentration of pottery, however, occurs in the yard on the north side of the main house where archaeological investigation of the landscape also has uncovered posthole patterns of sections of Native American long houses.
 Preliminary analysis of the Native American pottery from Mount Pleasant indicates that Quiyoughcohannock ceramics have a distinctive combination of clay fabric and decoration that is strikingly similar to Native American pottery that has been recovered from the recent excavations at James Fort.
 This suggests an exciting avenue of potential research on the level of unrecorded interactions, such as trading for food, between the Quiyoughcohannocks and the English during the early years of Jamestown.